If you’re a mushroom lover or simply curious about the nutritional properties of fungi—you may have wondered: is it safe to eat mushrooms raw?

 Can Babies Eat Raw Mushrooms?

 When you do introduce mushrooms, ensure they are thoroughly cooked and gradually integrated into the diet to allow the gut bacteria to adjust at their own pace.
-Even in Eastern Europe, where wild mushrooms are consumed in significant quantities, it's common to avoid serving them to children until they are at least 12 years old (although with cultivated varieties like button mushrooms, this introduction can occur a bit earlier).
+Even in Eastern Europe, where wild mushrooms are consumed in significant quantities, it's common to avoid serving them to children until they are at least 12 years old (although with cultivated varieties like Button mushrooms, this introduction can occur a bit earlier).

 How Long Can You Keep Raw Mushrooms in the Fridge?